tangshuang/databaxe/README.md

 ### unsubscribe(id, callback)

-Remove corresponding callback, so do not use anonymous functions as possible.
+Remove callback, so do not use anonymous functions as possible.

 If callback is 'undefined', all callbacks of this datasource will be removed.

 You must to do this before you destroy your component, or you will face memory problem.

-### dispatch(id, data, params, options)
+### dispatch(id, data, options)

 _DO NOT USE THIS METHOD IF YOU DO NOT SURE WHAT IT WILL DO._